crypto-sultan228/LitSentinel/README.md

 ---

-## 💎 The LitSentinel Edge: Redefining Security & Intelligence on LitVM
+## 	⚡ Why LitSentinel?
+Setting the New Benchmark for LitVM Security

 LitSentinel stands out as a premier submission for the LitVM Hackathon 2026 due to its comprehensive approach to security and user experience: